yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-grouping.markdown

 - In the selecting template a null value will generally be rendered for this property which stands for bring any available group.
 An available group is any FG that matches the selection template and is not currently locked by another FG thread (see [Exclusivity|FIFO Grouping#Exclusivity] section).

-- If the selecting template (Pojo) has a value for a property other than the FG designated property - this property can be indexed (like for any regular read/take operation) and in addition a {{SpaceFifoGroupingIndex}} attribute can be added  to it  in order to assist in efficient traversal.
+- If the selecting template (Pojo) has a value for a property other than the FG designated property - this property can be indexed (like for any regular read/take operation) and in addition a `SpaceFifoGroupingIndex` attribute can be added  to it  in order to assist in efficient traversal.
 In this case the system will create a compound index that contains this property and the FG designated property.
-For example, if a polling container is responsible for all the new reservations (reservations with processingState = NEW), then it is recommended to declare a {{SpaceFifoGroupingIndex}} on the processingState property.
+For example, if a polling container is responsible for all the new reservations (reservations with processingState = NEW), then it is recommended to declare a `SpaceFifoGroupingIndex` on the processingState property.
 This would help to achieve better performance when searching for reservations of certain flight that have processingState = NEW.
-{note}{{SpaceFifoGroupingIndex}} has its toll in footprint.{note}
+{note}`SpaceFifoGroupingIndex` has its toll in footprint.{note}

 # Exclusivity